Committee on International Relations (University of Chicago)

 The Committee on International Relations (CIR) is a one-year master's degree graduate program in the Division of Social Sciences at the University of Chicago.
-It is one of the oldest international relations graduate program in the United States.
+It is one of the oldest international relations graduate programs in the United States.

 History

 CIR was founded in 1928 by a group of University of Chicago professors, including Hans Morgenthau and Quincy Wright.
 While CIR is known worldwide for one of the most distinguished programs in the study of international security, CIR faculty and students are also well known for academic work in international political economy, international institutions, globalization, international law, human rights, comparative politics, development and regional studies.

-Admissions

-Applicants from CIR come from around the world; about 25 percent of applications and accepted students are from outside the United States.
-Every year, CIR receives over 300 applicants for roughly 40-50 spots.
-In the admissions process, applicants are required to provide the standard CIR application, letters of recommendations, a personal statement, a 10-20 page writing sample, and their GRE scores.
-International applicants from non-English speaking countries also have to provide TOEFL or IELTS scores as all coursework is conducted in American English.
-Applicants typically have a GPA of 3.5 (on a 4.0 scale) or higher and must have a BA degree (or similar) from an accredited university.
-In addition to an applicant's academic background, relevant work experience and fit with the program are also taken into account.

-Applications are evaluated by an admissions committee which includes CIR preceptors and CIR faculty.

 The program

 The combination of intellectual diversity and analytical strength provide a stimulating environment for CIR students.
 The small size and intellectual rigor of the program ensure that students with differing perspectives will challenge each other and come to a more sophisticated understanding of the complicated interaction between the realities of international politics and international economics.
-The program provides excellent preparation for students, whether they choose to continue their graduate studies in leading doctoral programs, or decide to work in government or the private sector.
+The program provides excellent preparation for students, whether they choose to continue their graduate studies in leading PhD programs, or decide to work in government or the private sector.

 Each CIR graduate student is assigned a preceptor based on their own disciplinary and research interests in international relations, such as war, regional studies, or international economics.